 14. Moving with Weighted Cuffs

-An easy way to build strength is to wear some weighted cuffs around your wrists or ankles and go about your everyday life.
+An easy way to build strength is to wear some weighted cuffs around your wrists or ankles and go throughout the day.

 An extra few pounds may seem like nothing, but they definitely add up over time.